-Op Hoop van Zegen (1900) is a typical Dutch story about the harsh conditions of the fishermen and their families who were only instruments in the hands of rich bosses from the top layer.
+Op Hoop van Zegen (1900) is a typical Dutch story about the harsh conditions of the fishermen and their families who were only instruments in the hands of rich bosses from the top layer of society.
 There are many parallels with the situation of the fishermen in Senegal.

-The fish is still paid dearly in Senegal.
-With the production of a Dutch-Senegalese version of Heijermans’ theater classic Op Hoop van Zegen, Theatre Embassy and the Center Culturel Abdel Kader Fall aim to raise the poor working conditions of fishermen on so-called mother ships.
-The premiere took place, in 2007 on the beach of the fishing town of Saint-Louis, Senegal.
+Fish is still paid dearly in Senegal.
+With the production of a Dutch-Senegalese version of Heijermans’ theatre classic Op Hoop van Zegen, Theatre Embassy and the Center Culturel Abdel Kader Fall aim to raise the poor working conditions of fishermen on so-called mother ships.
+The premiere took place in 2007 on the beach of the fishing town of Saint-Louis, Senegal.

-With the original version of Op Hoop van Zegen as a starting point and with input from fishermen, Senegalese and Dutch theater makers created a new piece in Saint-Louis, relevant to the zeitgeist and situation in Senegal.
-A socially critical sound was given in a subtle, yet clear manner.
-Senegal itself has a tradition of folk theater in which it is customary to work around a social theme.
-Fisheries organizations have repeatedly unsuccessfully raised the alarm about the situation on board the mother ships.
-Better working and living conditions on board the mother ships are feasible; only a debate and (political) will to actually tackle this is currently lacking.
-The aim of production Op Hoop van Zegen is to put the fishing problem on the agenda.
+With the original version of Op Hoop van Zegen as a starting point and with input from fishermen, Senegalese and Dutch theatre-makers created a new piece in Saint-Louis, relevant to the zeitgeist and situation in Senegal.
+A socially critical message was given in a subtle, yet clear manner.
+Senegal itself has a tradition of folk theatre in which it is customary to work around a social theme.
+Fisheries organizations have repeatedly unsuccessfully raised the alarm about the situation onboard the mother ships.
+Better working and living conditions onboard the mother ships are feasible; only a debate and (political) will to actually tackle this is lacking.
+The aim of the production Op Hoop van Zegen is to put the fishing problem on the agenda.

-Op Hoop van Zegen was a co-production on the cutting edge of culture and development of Theatre Embassy (Amsterdam) and the Center Culturel Abdel Kader Fall (Saint-Louis), supported in substance by the unions Union Démocratique des Travailleurs Sénégalais (UDTS) and CNV International.
-In addition to the series of performances, a seminar will be organized in early January 2008 with everyone involved.
+Op Hoop van Zegen was a co-production on the cutting edge of culture and development of Theatre Embassy (Amsterdam) and the Center Culturel Abdel Kader Fall (Saint-Louis), supported substantially by the unions Union Démocratique des Travailleurs Sénégalais (UDTS) and CNV International.
+In addition to the series of performances, a seminar was organized in early January 2008 with everyone involved.

-The director is Pape Samba Sow (SN) and Anna Rottier (NL).
+The director was Pape Samba Sow (SN) and Anna Rottier (NL).
 Jean-Pierre Leurs (SN, director Opera du Sahel) and Leoni Jansen (NL) are involved as artistic advisors.